petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/sorting-results-in-a-search-blueprint.md

 }
 ```

-## Example 3: Sorting by an Objects Field with Empty Search Enabled
+## Example 3: Sorting by an Objects Field

-When a search page is displaying all of a site's results by default (e.g., Allow Empty Searches is enabled in the Search Options widget), you can define a different sorting strategy for the empty search versus when the user enters search keywords.
-For example, you can sort from most searched (using a field called `total`) to least in the empty search, but sort by relevance for a keyword search.

 Object entry fields are indexed as nested fields in the search engine document.